glasnt/talks/2019_10_PyGotham.podium/slides.md

 ???

-This section which discusses static deployment has this wonnderful gem
+This section which discusses static deployment has this **wonderful gem**

 ---